vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-16-kusto-ingestion-rest-api copy.md

 Currently (early July 2020), there are no mechanisms to inherit ACLs.
 They need to be push down manually or (more likely) via scripts.

+Another mechanism is to use *default*, which we'll cover now.

 ## What is "default"?

 Opening "Manage Access" in Azure Storage Explorer, we are greated with a couple of alien concepts.
 One of them is *default*:

 ![default](/assets/posts/2020/3/access-control-in-azure-data-lake-storage/default.png)

+This is the next best thing since we do not have inheritance:  we can set a default set of permissions to a folder that will be applied to new blobs / folders underneath it.

+We could fix the sequence of events from the last section this way:

+* We create an ADLS account
+* We add a **default ACL** at the root of the container with the data with Read / Write / Execute for ourselves
+* We copy some data into it using Azure Storage Explorer
+* When using other tools or the REST API directly, we should see the blobs we copied since they were given the default permissions

 ## What is "execute"?